 Your Static Entity Status may look like this:

-All statuses are created in the Records folder of your Static Entity.
-If you select "CheckedOut", the Properties Editor will show the details:
+The Records folder of your Static Entity contains all statuses you have created.
+If you select "CheckedOut", the Properties Editor shows the following details:

 The Identifier for the checked out status is

 "Checked-Out".
-The field TextDescription is our custom field and has the string value
+The field TextDescription is the custom field and has the string value